digital-asset/daml/docs/source/concepts/local-ledger.rst

 #. :ref:`causality-example-depend-on-party`
    Alice is an informee of the **Fetch** and **Exercise** actions on her `Iou`.
-   Unlike for the painter, :ref:`her local ledger <counteroffer-causality-projections>` does order `tx3` before `tx4`, so Alice is guaranteed to observe `tx3` before `tx4` on all Participant Nodes through which she is connect to the DAML Ledger.
+   Unlike for the painter, :ref:`her local ledger <counteroffer-causality-projections>` does order `tx3` before `tx4`, so Alice is guaranteed to observe `tx3` before `tx4` on all Participant Nodes through which she is connect to the DAML ledger.